 The security landscape is ever-evolving, and your plan should be, too.
 Regularly review and update to account for changes in your personal situation, business environment, or wider world.
 This might involve annual risk assessments, regular training updates, or even more frequent reviews in periods of increased threat level.

 For instance, during the COVID-19 pandemic, many executives suddenly found themselves working remotely, which necessitated a significant shift in their security strategies.
-Cybersecurity became even more critical as scammers took advantage of the chaos, and remote work environments often lacked the robust defenses of corporate networks.
+Cybersecurity became even more critical as scammers took advantage of the chaos, and remote work environments often lacked the robust defences of corporate networks.

 Building an Effective Security Team

 Having an efficient, dedicated team manage your security can make a significant difference.
-But what does this team look like, and how can they support your security objectives?
+But what does this team look like, and how can they support your objectives?

 Internal vs. external teams